dvncp-jpg/dvncp/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+After successfully passing the Security+ exam, I’ve pivoted my focus toward hands-on security engineering and incident response.
+My GitHub serves as my "Proof of Work" showcasing my journey from theory to practice through home labs, script automation, and vulnerability research.
+I am specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]